 By Eric Fletcher

 Client service can be a differentiator if it involves more than being accessible and delivering what your engagement letter promises.
-Here are three ideas to help the service you provide can help separate you from the pack
+Here are three ideas to help separate you from the pack

 1. Deliver Relevant Information.